 The MPH in Environmental Health concentration is part of the Environmental and Global Health Department.
-Faculty who teach in the concentration often affiliate with Emerging Pathogens Institute or the Center for Environmental and Human Toxicology.
+Faculty who teach in the concentration are often affiliated with Emerging Pathogens Institute or the Center for Environmental and Human Toxicology.
 Some faculty members hold joint appointments in other UF Colleges, including the College of Veterinary Medicine and College of Medicine.

 The MPH Environmental Health curriculum addresses a diverse range of environmental and health issues that concern individuals and communities.
-Courses and other educational experiences are carefully structured to enable students to develop competence in specific environmental health skills.
+The curriculum is carefully structured to enable students to develop competence in specific environmental health skills.